notsuju/Make-Windows-Incredible/README.md

 11. Make two files inside called `userChrome.css` and `userContent.css`

-HOW TO MAKE FILE WITH `.css` type SEE HERE
+HOW TO MAKE FILE WITH `.css` type [see here](https://github.com/notsuju/Make-Windows-Incredible?tab=readme-ov-file#some-guides-about-how-to-use-github)

 13. Also make a folder named `img`